enarx-archive/enarx.github.io/docs/Fellowship/Ideas.md

 ## Enarx HTTP Demo

 The project aims to implement a Single Page Application to consume Web services served by a microservice running on a TEE (Trusted Execution Environment).
-The frontend can be implemented using any modern JavaScript framework, including React, Vue, or Svelte.
+The frontend can be implemented using any modern JavaScript framework, such as React, Vue, or Svelte.

 ### Expected outcomes

 The expected outcome would be a frontend that interacts with a microservice running on a TEE seeking to demonstrate Confidential Computing.
-The demo would have application for real-world cases like Banking/Finance or Healthccare which deal with sensitive data and are strongly regulated.
+The demo would have application for real-world cases like Banking/Finance or Healthcare which deal with sensitive data and are strongly regulated.

 ### Skills required/preferred
 - JavaScript framework (Required)